Smartsheet Review 2026: Is It Still Worth It for Project Teams?

 Overall Rating: 4.1 / 5

-For enterprise teams, PMOs, operations managers, and anyone running complex, multi-stakeholder projects with serious reporting requirements, Smartsheet is one of the most capable platforms available.
-The automation engine is mature, the cross-sheet reporting is genuinely best-in-class, and the WorkApps feature shows a platform that's still actively evolving to solve real problems rather than just chasing trends.
+For enterprise teams, PMOs, operations managers, and anyone running complex, multi-stakeholder projects with serious reporting needs, Smartsheet is one of your strongest options out there.
+The automation engine is mature, the cross-sheet reporting is genuinely among the best in its class, and WorkApps proves the team is still actively solving real problems instead of just chasing trends.

-For everyone else — freelancers, small teams, startups, creative agencies — there are friendlier, cheaper options that'll serve you better and won't require a lengthy onboarding period to see value.
+For everyone else — freelancers, tiny teams, startups, creative agencies — there are friendlier, cheaper tools that'll serve you better and won't need a long ramp-up to show value.

-Bottom line: If you're managing projects at enterprise scale and your team thinks in data, start a free trial through Smartsheet and see how it fits.
-If you're a team of three building a content calendar, go look at something else first.
+Bottom line: If you're managing projects at enterprise scale and your team thinks in data, start a free trial on Smartsheet and see how it fits.
+If you're a team of three building a content calendar, look elsewhere first.

 You Might Also Like